Functional model

 Ooh, Aah, Wow!
 Customer magnets for your trade show booth.

-The engineering firm Glaser develops and manufactures custom exhibition exhibits.
-As eye-catchers they draw visitors' attention to your booth with a curious “Ooh”.
-The benefits of your product become clear and tangible at the demonstration model with an amazed “Aah”.
-With a concluding “Wow!” you, your product and your brand remain memorable.
+The Glaser engineering office develops and manufactures custom exhibition exhibits.
+As eye-catchers they attract visitors' attention at your booth with a curious “Ooh”.
+The benefits of your product become clear and tangible on the demonstration model with an amazed “Aah”.
+With a final “Wow!” you, your product and your brand remain memorable.

-To ensure smooth production of the trade fair model, the entire model was designed in detail in 3D.
+To ensure smooth production of the trade show model, the entire model was designed in detail in 3D.

-Two matte-transparent columns fit perfectly into the clear, white design of the booth and make the upper sensors appear to float.
-The vivid light effects in the columns visualize the radar signals and attract the attention of visitors.
+Two matte-transparent columns integrate perfectly into the clean, white design of the booth and make the upper sensors appear to float.
+The vivid light effects in the columns visualize the radar signals and draw visitors' attention.

-An elegant, black base highlights the two SYMEO radar sensors on a dark surface and brings them out optimally through contrast.
+An elegant, black base highlights the two SYMEO radar sensors on a dark surface and makes them stand out optimally through contrast.
 The lower sensors are supported by ergonomically designed stainless steel tube segments that invite interaction.

-A square viewing window in the base provides a view of the connected Siemens PLC control, establishing the industrial application context.
+A square viewing window in the base allows a view of the connected Siemens PLC control, establishing the industrial application context.

-The construction of the LED tube posed a special challenge: an aluminum tube that simultaneously serves as a support for the LEDs, a ventilated heatsink, and a cable channel gives the column the necessary stability.
-In addition, two acrylic tubes acting as diffusers were integrated to softly spread the LED light.
+The construction of the LED tube presented a particular challenge: an aluminum tube that simultaneously serves as the carrier for the LEDs, a ventilated heatsink, and a cable conduit gives the column the necessary stability.
+In addition, two acrylic tubes acting as diffusers to gently scatter the LED light were integrated.
 With this combination, both functional and aesthetic requirements had to be met.

 Software & Electronics & Mechanics